 Dr. Keller serves as Medical Director for Southwest Iowa Families, Inc. He consults and reviews complicated cases with staff.
 He is not seeing clients for medication management; however providers who have referred clients for evaluation or therapy may direct questions or concerns about their referral for Dr. Keller’s review.

 Bernie is the acting clinical director.
-She also is a Therapist seeing clients in the Clarinda and Lenox locations.
+She also is a Therapist seeing clients in the Clarinda locations.
 She has lived and worked in southwest Iowa over 30 years.
 She is a clinical social worker with advanced credentials as a diplomat in clinical social work.
 Her experience includes work in substance abuse, child welfare, mental health services, as well as the schools.

 “A rural community is a great place to live and work”, Bernie says “I would encourage other professionals to move away from the urban areas to experience the opportunities of rural practice.”
 Bernie has a particular interest in serving children and families.